Gray code: Position encoders

 A Gray code absolute rotary encoder with 13 tracks.
 Housing, interrupter disk, and light source are in the top; sensing element and support components are in the bottom.

 Gray codes are used in linear and rotary position encoders (absolute encoders and quadrature encoders) in preference to weighted binary encoding.
 This avoids the possibility that, when multiple bits change in the binary representation of a position, a misread will result from some of the bits changing before others.

 For example, some rotary encoders provide a disk which has an electrically conductive Gray code pattern on concentric rings (tracks).
 Each track has a stationary metal spring contact that provides electrical contact to the conductive code pattern.
 Together, these contacts produce output signals in the form of a Gray code.
 Other encoders employ non-contact mechanisms based on optical or magnetic sensors to produce the Gray code output signals.

 Regardless of the mechanism or precision of a moving encoder, position measurement error can occur at specific positions (at code boundaries) because the code may be changing at the exact moment it is read (sampled).
 A binary output code could cause significant position measurement errors because it is impossible to make all bits change at exactly the same time.
 If, at the moment the position is sampled, some bits have changed and others have not, the sampled position will be incorrect.
 In the case of absolute encoders, the indicated position may be far away from the actual position and, in the case of incremental encoders, this can corrupt position tracking.

 In contrast, the Gray code used by position encoders ensures that the codes for any two consecutive positions will differ by only one bit and, consequently, only one bit can change at a time.
 In this case, the maximum position error will be small, indicating a position adjacent to the actual position.

 Genetic algorithms

 Due to the Hamming distance properties of Gray codes, they are sometimes used in genetic algorithms.
-They are very useful in this field, since mutations in the code allow for mostly incremental changes, but occasionally a single bit-change can cause a big leap and lead to new properties.
+They may be useful in this field because mutations in the code allow for mostly incremental changes, but occasionally a single bit-change can cause a big leap and lead to new properties.